Proof Utah's History is Messed Up!

 The Timpanogos are a band of the Snake-Shoshoni and are distinctly different from the Northern Utes of Utah in language, customs, and origin.
-The Timpanogos are indigenous to Utah territory.
-Over the past two years I have been living with the Timpanogos pouring over documents and listening to their amazing stories and teachings.
-And so it is with their permission I have updated this website to a much truer and balanced version of the Mormon's Black Hawk War than before, adding valuable information from the Timpanogos Nation, whom I have come to love and respect as my own because of their compassion, integrity and honesty.
+Over the past three years I have been living with the Timpanogos pouring over documents and listening to their amazing stories and teachings.
+And so it is with their permission I have updated this website to a much truer and balanced version of the Mormon's Black Hawk War than before, adding valuable information from the Timpanogos Nation.
 (Visit the Timpanogos Nation website)

 The earliest record I have found, so far, that refers to the Timpanogos in Utah begins with the Spanish explorer Juan Rivera in 1765.
 Rivera preceded explorers Dominguez and Escalante's expedition into Utah, and describes having come in contact with aboriginal peoples "the bearded ones" who were Snake-Shoshoni who called themselves "Timpanogostzis," an Aztecan-Shoshonian word meaning People of the Rock water carriers (referring to rock salt), whose leader was Turunianchi.